ahopefuldave/Jlearn/README.md

 # Jlearn
-just learning how to use Github
+just learning to use Github